 If an antique bookcase isn't in the budget, you can age the finish a newer piece for an antique or vintage look.

 Before repurposing this wooden bookcase for kitchen display, Melissa from Polka Dot Chair painted it white and stenciled the back with a design.
-Then, she sanded both finishes for a distressed vintage effect.Continue to 16 of 25 below.
+Then, she sanded both ends for a distressed vintage effect.Continue to 16 of 25 below.

 16 of 25

-Turn the Sides into Chalkboards
+Turn the Sides Into Chalkboards

 A bookcase with chalkboard sides could also come in handy in a kitchen or craft room.Continue to 17 of 25 below.